 Using a strong password is extremely important for any online account, but it is especially important for your Gmail account security.
 Your password should contain random words, numerals, characters and uppercase and lowercase letters.
 If you can easily pronounce your password or memorize it, then it is definitely not a strong password.
 Your password should be something like this; “gT34PW$%*fEt$$90”.

-Furthermore, you should never use a same password on multiple accounts (especially your email account password).
-If one of your online account gets hacked, then it could lead to getting all your accounts hacked.
+Furthermore, you should never use the same password on multiple accounts (especially your email account password).
+If one of your online accounts gets hacked, then it could lead to getting all your accounts hacked.
 We understand it can be very difficult to remember multiple strong passwords.
 However, you can take advantage of third-party password manager like LastPass or your browser’s built-in password manager to remember and automatically enter passwords.

 3. Track Gmail Login Activity and Sign out Remotely

 Gmail lets you see last 10 logins to your Gmail account along with IP address, device, browser and exact time.
 You can use this information to ensure your account is not being secretly accessed by a device you don’t own or recognize.
 To track Gmail login activity, go to the extreme bottom of the main interface and click on “Details” under “Last account activity”.

 You will see last 10 logins to your Gmail account along with complete details.
 You can click on “Show details” button next to each to see more details.
 Although don’t get confused by “Authorized Application” logins as they are the applications that you allowed to access your Gmail account to provide services.
 You can also press the “Sign out all other web sessions” button above to log out of all the sessions.